Kenneth Edgeworth: Legacy

-Kenneth Edgeworth has left behind a very important legacy in the field of astronomy.
+He left an important legacy in the field of astronomy.
 In 1943 he proposed a reservoir of icy objects beyond Neptune.
 Eight years later the astronomer Gerard Kuiper came up with a more detailed prediction.
 Those distant solar bodies included Pluto, Eris (dwarf planet) and Makemake onto the Kuiper belt.
 Some astronomers, however, name it the Edgeworth – Kuiper belt.
 In 1948 he was elected to membership of the Royal Irish Academy, but it was not until 1995 that his research was fully recognised.
 He was also elected a Fellow of the Royal Astronomical Society in 1903 and belonged to the Institution of Electrical Engineers in 1943.

 Edgeworth had such an interest in star formation and the development of the Solar System, he wrote a paper specifically on the "Origin and the Evolution of the Solar System" which continued his research of space research beyond Neptune.
 More recently, the Edgeworth – Kuiper belt has influenced many astronomers to read more into the demotion of Pluto as a planet.